bettersg/checkMate/integration-tests/README.md

 Note:

-- In Github Actions, `node update-env.js` is always run when testing.
+- In Github Actions, `npm run update-env` is always run when testing.